Accountant

 An accountant is a practitioner of accounting or accountancy.

 Accountants who have demonstrated competency through their professional associations' certification exams are certified to use titles such as Chartered Accountant, Chartered Certified Accountant or Certified Public Accountant, or Registered Public Accountant.
 Such professionals are granted certain responsibilities by statute, such as the ability to certify an organization's financial statements, and may be held liable for professional misconduct.
 Non-qualified accountants may be employed by a qualified accountant, or may work independently without statutory privileges and obligations.

-Cahan & Sun (2015) used archival study to find out that accountants' personal characteristics may exert a very significant impact during the audit process and further influence audit fees and audit quality.
+Cahan & Sun (2015) used archival study to determine whether accountants' personal characteristics may exert a very significant impact during the audit process and further influence audit fees and audit quality.
 Practitioners have been portrayed in popular culture by the stereotype of the humorless, introspective bean-counter.
 It has been suggested that the stereotype has an influence on those attracted to the profession with many new entrants underestimating the importance of communication skills and overestimating the importance of numeracy in the role.

 An accountant may either be hired for a firm that requires accounting services on a continuous basis, or may belong to an accounting firm that provides accounting consulting services to other firms.
 The Big Four auditors are the largest employers of accountants worldwide.
 However, most accountants are employed in commerce, industry, and the public sector.